We all have mental health. Mental health is about our feelings, our thinking, our emotions and our moods.

 - All classes have now developed an emotional wall/area, which include visual reminders of each of the 5 ways, in order to support the development of children’s emotional literacy skills.

-- We do not avoid talking about having healthy minds – our weekly Well-being Wednesday lessons link back to being emotionally available.
+- We do not avoid talking about having healthy minds – lessons link back to being emotionally available.
 We want it to become part of everyday language and embedded in practice and routine.
-This academic year we are going to focus on teaching pupils strategies to self-regulate and cope in stressful situations.
-This will include meditation, yoga and breathing exercises.
+We continue to focus on teaching pupils strategies to self-regulate and cope in stressful situations.

 - We are using monthly calendars from https://www.actionforhappiness.org/calendars in order to engage with our families.

-- Mrs Bocock is a fully accredited, Mental Health First Aider.
+- Laura Locke is a fully accredited, Mental Health First Aider.

 - We have secured training for staff with the Restorative Solutions as we look to become a fully restorative school.